SegiH/WTFIndexer/README.md

 ![IMDB](https://github.com/SegiH/WTFIndexer/blob/main/screenshots/IMDB.png?raw=true)

 # Check In/Out Episodes
 This app also has the ability to check episodes in and out on your media server if you have the episodes saved.
 I added this feature because media players like Emby and Jellyfin cannot play a WTF podcast if you have 500 or more files in a directory.
 When you try to play a podcast episode, it does not play so I added a way to check in episodes like a library.

 Check In/Out is not enabled by default.
-To enable it, edit assets/default.json and change ```"CheckoutAllowed": "false",``` to ```"CheckoutAllowed": "true",```
+It can be enabled in the config file by changing CheckoutAllowed to true in assets/default.json

+# Editing
+Editing information for an episode can be enabled in the config file by changing EditingAllowed to true in assets/default.json

+# Faster Loading
+The setting InitialRecordCount in assets/default.json can be used to set how many episodes are loaded when you start the app.
+The higher the number, the longer it will take to load everything.
+Valid values are: 25, 50, 100, 500, 1000, 5000.
+Any other value will be ignored.

 ## Requirements: